 Racing Louisville FC Overview

-Racing Louisville Football Club is a professional women’s soccer team based in Louisville, Kentucky.
-Competing in the National Women’s Soccer League (NWSL), the team began play in 2021 at Lynn Family Stadium, a soccer-specific venue shared with Louisville City FC.
-Owned by Soccer Holdings, LLC and chaired by John Neace, Racing Louisville FC is the only major professional sports team in Kentucky.
-The club’s identity is inspired by Louisville’s horse racing tradition, reflected in its name and its lavender and violet team colors.
+Racing Louisville Football Club is a professional women’s soccer team based in Louisville, Kentucky, that competes in the National Women’s Soccer League (NWSL).
+Established on October 22, 2019, the club began play in 2021 at Lynn Family Stadium, a soccer-specific venue it shares with USL Championship side Louisville City FC.
+Owned by Soccer Holdings LLC and chaired by John Neace, Racing Louisville FC operates as Kentucky’s only major professional sports franchise.
+The club’s identity is rooted in Louisville’s celebrated horse racing tradition, with the team name, violet and lavender colors, and fleur-de-lis crest all reflecting that cultural heritage.

 Founding and Organizational Origins